 Our recommendation on where to stay overnight prior to joining your Le Boat at Chatillon Sur Loire

 12.5 km from Chatillon-Sur-Loire is Les Riaux a delightful 18th Century Gite owned by Jean-Marc and Hubert.
 There are only 3 rooms available so early reservations are recommended, especially during July and August.
-The breakfast is excellent, good wifi and on-site parking is available.
+The breakfast is excellent, good wifi and on-site parking are available.

 The owners recommended a local restaurant for us in the town of Gien across the river.
 Le Regency was an excellent recommendation.